-- Use structlog.configure() with structlog.threadlocal. merge_threadlocal_context() as your first processor. - Call structlog.threadlocal.clear_threadlocal() at the beginning of your request handler (or whenever you want to reset the thread-local context). - Call structlog.threadlocal.bind_threadlocal() as an alternative to structlog.
-BoundLogger.bind() when you want to bind a particular variable to the thread-local context.
+- Use structlog.configure with structlog.threadlocal.merge_threadlocal as your first processor. - Call structlog.threadlocal.clear_threadlocal at the beginning of your request handler (or whenever you want to reset the thread-local context). - Call structlog.threadlocal.bind_threadlocal as an alternative to your bound logger's bind () when you want to bind a particular variable to the thread-local context. - Use structlog as normal.
+Loggers act as they always do, but the structlog.threadlocal. merge_threadlocal processor ensures that any thread-local binds get included in all of your log messages.